Soneso/stellar_flutter_sdk/README.md

 After the key pair generation, you have already got the address, but it is not activated until someone transfers at least 1 lumen into it.

 #### 2.1 Testnet
-If you want to play in the Stellar test network, the sdk can ask Friendbot to create an account for you as shown below:
+If you want to play in the Stellar test network, the SDK can ask Friendbot to create an account for you as shown below:
 ```dart
 bool funded = await FriendBot.fundTestAccount(keyPair.accountId);
 print ("funded: ${funded}");